Urvashi Butalia: Career

 Butalia started her career working with Oxford University Press in Delhi.
 She worked for a year at their Oxford headquarters, before moving briefly to London-based Zed Books as an editor in 1982.
 She then returned to India and, along with Ritu Menon, set up a feminist publishing house, Kali for Women, in 1984.

-Butalia engages herself in teaching at the Young India Fellowship at Ashoka University through her course on women, society and changing India.
+Butalia for the Young India Fellowship at Ashoka University.

-Butalia's main areas of interest are the Partition and oral histories from a feminist and left-wing perspective.
-She has written on gender, communalism, fundamentalism and media.
+Butalia's main areas of interest are the Partition of India and oral histories from a feminist and left-wing perspective.
+She has written on gender, communalism, fundamentalism, and media.
 Her writings have appeared in several newspapers and magazines, including The Guardian, the New Internationalist, The Statesman, The Times of India, Outlook and India Today.
 She has been a regular columnist for the left-wing Tehelka and for Indian Printer and Publisher, a business-to-business (B2B) publication dealing with the print and publishing industry.

-Butalia is a consultant for Oxfam India and holds the position of Reader at the College of Vocational Studies at the University of Delhi.
+Butalia is a consultant for Oxfam India and holds the position of reader at the College of Vocational Studies at the University of Delhi.

 Kali for Women

-Kali for Women, India's first exclusively feminist publishing house, which Butalia co-founded with Ritu Menon, was set up in 1984 as a trust to increase the body of knowledge on women in the Third World, to give voice to such knowledge as already exists, and provide a forum for women writers, creative and academics.
+Kali for Women, India's first exclusively feminist publishing house, which Butalia co-founded with Ritu Menon, was set up in 1984 as a trust to increase the body of knowledge on women in the Third World, to give voice to such knowledge as already exists, and provide a forum for women writers, creatives, and academics.

 In 2003, co-founders Butalia and Menon parted ways.
 Both went on to set up their own imprints under the banner of Kali for Women, with Menon establishing Women Unlimited and Butalia founding Zubaan Books.

 Zubaan Books

-Originally set up as a non-profit in 2003, Zubaan now operates as the private company, Zubaan Publishers Pvt.
-Ltd. The independent publishing house publishes fiction and academic books, "on, for, by and about women in South Asia", with the list including renowned authors such as Jaishree Misra, Nivedita Menon, Manjula Padmanabhan, Suniti Namjoshi and Annie Zaidi.
+Originally set up as a non-profit in 2003, Zubaan now operates as a private company.
+The independent publishing house publishes fiction and academic books, "on, for, by and about women in South Asia," with including by authors such as Jaishree Misra, Manjula Padmanabhan, Suniti Namjoshi and Annie Zaidi.

 The Other Side of Silence

-Apart from several newspaper articles and op-ed pieces dealing with feminist issues, Butalia has authored or co-authored several books.
-The Other Side of Silence (1998), the product of more than seventy interviews conducted with survivors of the Partition, is being used as an academic text in some Indian universities.
+Apart from several newspaper articles and op-ed pieces dealing with feminist issues, Butalia has authored and co-authored several books.
+The Other Side of Silence (1998), the product of more than seventy interviews conducted with survivors of the Partition, is used as an academic text in some Indian universities.

-The Goethe Institute has described it as "one of the most influential books in South Asian studies to be published in recent decades...
+The Goethe Institute has described it as "one of the most influential books in South Asian studies to be published in recent decades [...]
 It emphasises the role of violence against women in the collective experience of tragedy."
 The Other Side of Silence won the Oral History Book Association Award in 2001 and the Nikkei Asia Prize for Culture in 2003.